cykl/infoqscraper/README.md

 3. rtmpdump

 If theses tools are not in the PATH, their location can be specified.
-Use `./infoqscraper presentation download -h` to learn more.
+Use `infoqscraper presentation download -h` to learn more.

 The following python packages are required: